frctl/fractal/README.md

 ---

-This branch is for development of the work-in-progress Fractal version **2.0** release.
+This branch is for development of the work-in-progress Fractal **v2.0** release.
 Feel free to play around with it but be warned that breaking changes are likely to happen until we get to a stable release candidate :rocket:

 For the current v1.x release codebase please switch to the [master branch](https://github.com/frctl/fractal/tree/master).